 How a roll of commemorative toilet paper tells a hidden story about women's rights, from workplace discrimination to just being able to leave the house.

-The toilet roll has been created by the First 100 Years project, a campaign to celebrate the history of women in the legal profession since 1919, when the Sex Disqualification (Removal) Act made it illegal to ban people from jobs based on their sex.
+The toilet roll was created by the First 100 Years project, a campaign to celebrate the history of women in the legal profession since 1919, when the Sex Disqualification (Removal) Act made it illegal to ban people from jobs based on their sex.
 However, many businesses used excuses to avoid hiring women, notably that they couldn't adapt their workplaces to accommodate them.

 The founder of The First 100 Years, Dana Denis-Smith, said: “As we collected stories of women in the legal profession, one story came up repeatedly - and it stood out: the lack of sanitary facilities for women as a reason to reject them when applying for jobs in law firms.
 The artefact is a visual representation that we felt empowers women to share their own experience in a dignified but striking way.
 It represents the collective voice of those that faced such a ridiculous obstacle."